Bernard J. Duroc-Danner

 Robert A. Rayne

 Mr. Rayne has been a non-executive director of LMS Capital plc, an investment company listed on the London Stock Exchange, since February 2010, and was the Chairman of LMS Capital from February 2010 to January 2012.
 Mr. Rayne was the Chief Executive Officer and a director of LMS Capital from June 2006, when the investment business of London Merchant Securities plc was demerged and LMS Capital was formed to hold this business, until February 2010.
 Mr. Rayne was employed by London Merchant Securities from 1968 to June 2006 and served as its Chief Executive Director from May 2001 to June 2006.
 Mr. Rayne serves on the boards of ChyronHego Corporation and as the non-executive chairman of Derwent London plc.
 Mr. Rayne attended Malvern College and received a diploma from the New York Institute of Finance in Accounting, Law, and Working in the Stock Exchange.
 Mr. Rayne is Vice Chairman and Presiding Director of the Company’s Board.
 As Presiding Director, Mr. Rayne leads the executive sessions of the non-management directors, which are held at least twice each year.
-Mr. Rayne serves as chair of our Board’s Audit Committee and as a member of the Corporate Governance and Nominating Committee.
+Mr. Rayne serves as a member of our Board’s Audit and Corporate Governance and Nominating Committees.